 Stretching is a component of fitness that’s often overlooked when designing a fitness program.
-Benefits of stretching are increase flexibility, range of motion and circulation and can help alleviate stress.
-Stretching exercises can also help prevent injury.
+Benefits of stretching are increased flexibility, range of motion and circulation and can help alleviate stress.
+Stretching exercises can also help to prevent injury.
 A muscle’s job is to contract and relax, and the majority of the stretching exercises we do for fitness focus on contraction.
 Thus, it’s important to balance that out by stretching out your muscles so they don’t become too tight and rip or tear.

 There are different types of stretching exercises: Static and Dynamic.
 Static stretching involves stretching a muscle and holding it, whereas dynamic stretching involves moving that muscle while you stretch it.